mkbui/EfiensCTF-Writeup/round2/README.md

 # EfiensCTF-Writeup-Round-2
-> Short write-up for CTF Problems from EfiensCTF 2020 Round 2
+> Short write-ups for CTF Problems from EfiensCTF 2020 Round 2

 EfiensCTF 2020, organized and hosted by HCMUT Information Security club [Efiens](https://blog.efiens.com), is the entrance competition for recruiting new members in our university for this year.
 The CTF includes 2 rounds, which took place on 17/10 and 12/12, respectively.
 The first round is an online 10-hour introductory-level contest mostly for familiarizing with CTF concepts.
-The second round is originally an onsite 7-hour jeopary-style CTF, but after that, it was opened for everyone to join and attempt to solve the challenges in around one week.
+The second round is originally an onsite 7-hour jeopary-style CTF, but after that, it was opened as an individual competition for everyone to join and attempt to solve the challenges in around one week.
 This write-ups attempt to summarize the process of solving the CTF challenges presented in the second round of EfiensCTF 2020.

 The challenges were hosted on Efiens' [CTF Website](http://45.77.254.247/challenges)